-- Dental surgery - unlike a human, a cat won’t sit still and open their mouths for examination.
-The only way to safely clean or remove teeth is under an anaesthetic.
-If your cat needs teeth removed, don’t be alarmed – cats cope incredibly well with a few or no teeth.
-Better to have no teeth and no pain, than lots of unhealthy, painful teeth.
+- Dental surgery - unlike us, cats don’t sit still for dental treatment, so the only way to safely treat their mouths is under an anaesthetic.
+If your cat has teeth that are badly diseased, they may need to be removed, but don’t be alarmed – cats cope incredibly well with a few less teeth (or a lot less in some cases!)
+Better no teeth and no pain, than lots of diseased and painful teeth.

-- Cat mouthwash - which can be added to your cat’s drinking water to help keep their mouth clean.
+- Cat mouthwash - special cat mouthwash can be added to your cat’s drinking water to help keep their mouth clean.
 Never use human mouthwash!

 Dental disease can cost several hundred pounds (this can vary a lot depending on the problem).
 Always speak to your vet if you can’t afford the treatment they have recommended because there may be another option.

 We strongly recommend insuring your cat as soon as you get them so that you are covered for future problems.
-Always check if your insurance policy covers dental disease.
+Always check if your insurance policy covers dental disease because some don't

 Outlook and prevention

-- Regular tooth brushing - we understand that brushing your cat’s teeth might be tricky, however, regular tooth brushing is by far the best way to prevent dental disease.
-The aim of brushing is to remove plaque before it turns into solid tartar.
-Speak to your vet or vet nurse if you aren’t able to brush your cat’s teeth, they will be able to give you some tips.
+- Regular tooth brushing -removing plaque before it turns into solid tartar is by far the best way to prevent dental disease.
+However, we do understand that brushing your cat’s teeth can be tricky - so speak to your vet or vet nurse if you aren’t able to do it, they will be able to give you some tips.

-- Diet - feed your cat a good quality diet that includes some biscuits that need chewing, not just soft or sugary human food.
+- Diet - feed your cat a good quality diet including biscuits that need chewing, try to avoid sugary human foods.

-- Check-ups - regular dental check-ups with your vet will help prevent dental problems before they become serious.
+- Check-ups - regular dental check-ups with your vet will help prevent problems becoming serious.
 A good time for a check is at their yearly booster vaccination.

 Published: June 2020